 Austin is a medium-sized city located in the state of Minnesota.
 With a population of 24,563 people and seven constituent neighborhoods, Austin is the 37th largest community in Minnesota.

-Unlike some cities, Austin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Austin are a mix of both white- and blue-collar jobs.
+Austin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Austin is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Austin who work in office and administrative support (13.60%), sales jobs (8.72%), and management occupations (6.45%).
+There are especially a lot of people living in Austin who work in office and administrative support (11.95%), sales jobs (9.96%), and management occupations (6.75%).

+Austin is a very ethnically-diverse city.
 The people who call Austin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Austin residents report their race to be White, followed by Black or African-American.
 Austin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.55% of the city’s residents.
+People of Hispanic or Latino origin account for 15.84% of the city’s residents.
 Important ancestries of people in Austin include Norwegian, Irish, English, and Swedish.

 The most common language spoken in Austin is English.
 Other important languages spoken here include Spanish and Laotian.